Helping You Understand Spinal Cord Injury Evaluations

 Whatever the situation, we have the experience to help you recover from negligent parties.
 If you have been injured, it’s their turn to pay.
 Attorney Robert Schock with the Law Offices of Robert G. Schock has helped many individuals obtain compensation for all types of spinal cord injuries.
 Find out how we can help you.

 Call 510-922-0887 today to schedule a meeting with a lawyer.
-We offer free consultations at offices in Concord and Oakland, California.
+We offer free consultations at office in Oakland, California.